clojure-finance/cim-portfolio-clojure/README.md

 - Open the URL provided in the terminal in your browser of choice
 - Hit **Ctrl G + Ctrl L** (on Mac) or **Alt G + Alt L** (on Linux) and load `src/cim_portfolio/yfinanceclient.clj`
 - Run all the code blocks with **Shift + Enter** or **Ctrl + Enter**
-- If the output shows proper finance data, load `src/cim_portfolio/portfolio.clj`.
+- If the output shows proper historical price data, load `src/cim_portfolio/portfolio.clj`.
 If error, flag the issue and try to debug.
 - Run all code blocks in portfolio.clj except for the last one.
 - Enter the relative path to your csv file containing all your trades (relative to main directory)
 - Execute the final code block to get an overview of your portfolio as well as other statistics (such as individual stock performance etc.)